sg893052/sonic-buildimage/devops/tam/bdbg-hld.md

 ## 3.3 Daemons

-A new daemon called `bdbgd` is introduced, which is responsible for periodic data collection as well as for purging historical data.
+A new daemon called `bdbgd` is introduced, which is responsible for the proposed functionality.
+There will be internal threads for

+- Periodic data collection as well as for purging historical data.
+- Exporting
+- Aggregation/correlation.

 ## 3.4 Switch State Service Design